 While Mono strives to be compatible with the Microsoft .Net Framework, it's worth noting that there may be some differences in behavior or specific features due to the inherent challenges of replicating a proprietary software framework.
 Nonetheless, Mono has made significant strides in achieving compatibility and offers a viable solution for developing and running .Net applications on non-Windows platforms.
 More about : MONO

 The compilation process of Microsoft .Net languages involves the transformation of source code into Microsoft Intermediate Language (MSIL).
 Alongside the MSIL code, metadata is generated, capturing crucial details about the program.
 This metadata is stored within a file called the Manifest, serving as a self-describing repository that provides the Common Language Runtime (CLR) with the necessary information for seamless execution.
-By leveraging the power of metadata, the CLR eliminates manual intervention, streamlines the execution process, and enhances the overall performance of .Net applications.
+By using the power of metadata, the CLR eliminates manual intervention, streamlines the execution process, and enhances the overall performance of .Net applications.